MPBL finals Most Valuable Player award

 The MPBL finals Most Valuable Player award is an annual Maharlika Pilipinas Basketball League award given to the best player of each season's national finals series.
 It was first awarded after the 2018 MPBL finals, making it the league's oldest award and the only one that is given out in every season since its establishment.

-As of 2024, five players have won the award with the most recent recipient, Justine Baltazar, being the only winner of multiple Finals MVPs and to do so in back-to-back finals.
+As of 2025, six players have won the award with the most recent recipient Abra's Jason Brickman, Justine Baltazar (formerly of Pampanga), being the only winner of multiple Finals MVPs and to do so in back-to-back finals.
 Baltazar is also the only recipient to have also won Most Valuable Player while Mark Yee is the only recipient who has also won Defensive Player of the Year.